Today at 6:30 PM I had to say goodbye, but you will forever stay my little girl

 I guess I finally found my sweet spot after all.

 PS.
 A video showcasing various suckless tools will follow.
 Till then, if interested, you could pay the Bread on Penguins YT channel a visit.
+Its content is absolutely fantastic.
+I swear, if she’d move to Europe, I wouldn’t hesitate to offer her a job.

 All you need to know when examining your Linux server system.